Why Congress lost Chhattisgarh

 The BJP swept all three seats in the district this time.

-In neighbouring Kawardha, the state’s lone incumbent Muslim MLA, Mohammad Akbar, lost to an person accused in the Bemetara riots.
+In neighbouring Kawardha, the state’s lone incumbent Muslim MLA, Mohammad Akbar, lost to a person accused in the Bemetara riots.

 One-trick pony